Israel could use tactical nukes on Iran - think-tank

 Israel is widely assumed to have the Middle East's sole atomic arsenal.
 Israeli leaders do not comment on this capability other than to underscore its deterrent role; President Shimon Peres has said repeatedly that "Israel will not be the first to introduce nuclear weapons to the region."

-A fixture of NATO and Soviet arsenals, tactical nuclear weapons are designed to deliver focused devastation with less contamination than city-killing bombs like those the United States dropped on Japan to end World War Two.
+A fixture of NATO and Soviet arsenals, tactical nuclear weapons are designed to deliver focussed devastation with less contamination than city-killing bombs like those the United States dropped on Japan to end World War Two.

 That damage containment would, in theory, off-set diplomatic fallout for whichever country were to use such arms on a foe.